Blandford-Znajek jets in galaxy formation simulations: exploring the diversity of outflows produced by spin-driven AGN

 In recent years, sub-grid models of black hole accretion have begun to track the evolution of the spin of the black hole \citep[see e.g.][]{2019BustamanteSpringel,2018Fiacconi+,2014Dubois+}.
 Doing so is particularly important as general relativistic magnetohydrodynamic (GRMHD) simulations of accreting, spinning black holes (which {\it are} able to produce ab initio jets) indicate that the Blandford-Znajek jet-launching mechanism \citep{1977BlandfordZnajek} is likely to be at play \citep[see e.g.][]{2010Tchekhovskoy+,2012Tchekhovskoy,2018Liska+} wherein the jet is powered by the spin-energy of the black hole.
 The modelling of spin-driven jets in galaxy-scale simulations, however, is still in it's infancy and the majority of jet models do not evolve the black hole spin, precluding the launching of self-consistent Blandford-Znajek jets via sub-grid modelling.

-In \cite{2021Talbot+} we presented a novel sub-grid model for black hole accretion via a thin (warped) $\alpha$-disc and feedback in the form of a Blandford-Znajek jet and described how we implemented it into the moving mesh code \textsc{arepo} \citep{2010Springel,2016Pakmor+,2020Weinberger+}.
+In \cite{2021Talbot+} we presented a novel sub-grid model for black hole accretion via a thin (warped) $\alpha$-disc and feedback in the form of a Blandford-Znajek jet and described how we implemented it into the moving mesh code \textsc{arepo} \citep{2010Springel,2016Pakmor+,2020Weinberger+}. \textsc{arepo} solves the non-relativistic equations of hydrodynamics on a quasi-Lagrangian, moving, unstructured mesh based on the Voronoi tessellation of a set of points which move with the fluid.
+The gravitational forces are calculated using a hierarchical oct-tree method \citep{2005Springel, 1986BarnesHut} along with the PM method for long-range forces.
 We also benchmarked the spin-driven jet model using idealised simulations of the central regions of Seyfert galaxies and performing detailed comparisons between these spin-driven jets and analytic models of jet propagation as well as simulations of jets with fixed direction and power.

 Here, we significantly extend the simulation suite presented in \cite{2021Talbot+} to explore how varying the initial black hole spin magnitude and direction, the density of the medium into which the jet propagates and the rate at which gas is funnelled towards the black hole affect the evolution and properties of the jet-driven outflows.